kohler/hotcrp/devel/apidoc/comments.md

 * response ?dry_run boolean: True for `dry_run` requests.
 * response ?+valid boolean: True if and only if the modification was valid.

-    For a non-dry-run request, `"valid": true` also means the change was committed to the database.
+    For a non-dry-run request, `"valid": true` also means the database changes were committed.

 * response ?+change_list [string]: Names of the fields the request attempted to change (`text`, `visibility`, `tags`, and/or `attachments`), or `["delete"]`